kerrj/lerf/README.md

 Navigate to this folder and run `python -m pip install -e .`

 ### 3. Run `ns-install-cli`
-This will update the Nerfstudio `ns-train` command to register the LERF method.

 ### Checking the install
 Run `ns-train -h`: you should see a list of "subcommands" with lerf, lerf-big, and lerf-lite included among them.